Andrettin/Wyrmsun/readme.txt

 * Factions
 - The faction choice menu now tells the player which color each faction has.

+* Heroes
+- Fixed crash which happened when the "Persistent Heroes" popup tip triggered by selecting a custom hero.

+* Miscellaneous
+- Loading screen improvements (thanks to marcelofg55).

 * Units
 - Added 26 personal names for horses based on horses from Norse mythology and Bohemian legends.